 Step 3 – Complete LPN training class recognized by Maine Board of Nursing

 Licensed Practical Nurse training programs in Maine are obligated by state law to be approved by the Maine Board of Nursing.
-You must complete a program approved by one of these organizations if you wish to be eligible to challenge the NCLEX-PN in the state.
+After finishing an accredited program you will be eligible to take the NCLEX-PN in the state of Maine.

 How to pick a Licensed Practical Nurse school in Maine